Crown of Kings

 All the crowns have a single emerald set above the Third Eye Chakra and diamond above the divide in the skull.

 This is a small doll that is a powerful ally of a wizard, or enemy of the foolish.

 Placing a piece of hair, fingernail, or eyelash into the head of the doll makes the doll aware.
 The doll becomes a proxy for the person whose parts are inside it.
 This allows a spellcaster to treat the doll as the target of a spell, and have the spell effect the target.

 However, if the doll is fed blood, then the doll becomes more truly alive.
 Feeding the doll 3HP worth of blood causes the doll to speak, the doll has an Arcana skill of +3 and a Religion skill of +4.
 If the doll is fed 10HP, then it can move on its own.
 While the doll can locomote it has 10AC, 20HP, Str 8, Dex 10, Con 10, Int 10, Wis 10, Cha 14.
-In order to make the doll awaken requires feeding every day for a week, and it must be fed every day to stay awake.
+In order to cause the wake up effects the doll must be fed every day for a week, and it must be fed every day to stay awake.